swiateks/CodeQuality/labs/lab04.md

             this.squareFootage = sqft;
         }
     ```
-7. The key to understanding the Liskov Substitution Principle is thinking about _processes that use_ (sub)classes, rather than the (sub)classes themselves.
-In the bad example here, the UnitUpgrader purports to accept any Apartment (an abstract class) and upgrade it.
-However, once the UnitUpgrader starts upgrading the apartment (`upgrade(Apartment)`), it checks the specific class/subtype of the Apartment object to make sure it doesn't add a bedroom to a Studio (which by definition has zero bedrooms).
-A Studio object therefore cannot be substituted in for any Apartment.

-If you don't follow the LSP, external processes will either break, behave improperly, or need to know too much information
+11. If you don't follow the LSP, external processes will either break, behave improperly, or need to know too much information

 ## 4.4 Update the code to comply with  Interface Segregation Principle
 1. Open the java file [EagleModified.java](../module4/SOLID-main/interface_segregation/good/src/EagleModified.java)